MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Registry_Provider.md

 Registry key values are stored as properties of each registry key.
 The `Get-ItemProperty` cmdlet views registry key properties using the name you specify.
-The result is a **PSCustom** object containing the properties you specify.
+The result is a **PSCustomObject** containing the properties you specify.

 The Following example uses the `Get-ItemProperty` cmdlet to view all